 DIY Closet Update With A Farmhouse Vibe

 I like a great before and after photo, and this one tells a story—the story of a room in our home that no one wanted to see, including me.
-Don’t get me wrong, the size of our closet is perfect for just the two of us empty nesters, but the BOOB LIGHTS down to the tiny (not even wood) shelving wasn’t doing it for me.
+Don’t get me wrong, the size of our closet is perfect for just the two of us empty nesters, but the BOOB LIGHTS, down to the tiny (not even wood) shelving, weren’t doing it for me.
 We seriously needed a closet update.

 - High Reflective White (wall and trim paint) SW 7757

 - SurfPrep Sanding System (10% discount code DOIT10)

 - Old Masters Gel Stain (oil-based) – Fruitwood

 - Dixie Belle’s Gator Hide (topcoat sealer for the wood shelving)

 - Synthetic Paintbrush (gives the best finish with Gator Hide)

 - heavy-duty black closet shelf bracket with rod support

 DEMO DAY – DIY Closet Update